Developing art practice

-Over the period of a year, you will develop your own body of artwork and attend a series of work-based seminars facilitated by artist-teachers, both onsite in workshop, tutorial or seminar contexts, and offsite on organised gallery or studio visits.
-You will have the opportunity to submit your work for critical discussion to support your development, receive personal tutorials on your developing practice and participate in guided on-line discussion.
-The course is taught by professional artists, makers and theorists who will assist you in building your art practice in a supportive and professional context.
+Over the period of a year, you will build your own body of artwork and attend a series of work-based seminars facilitated by artist-teachers, both onsite in workshop, tutorial or seminar contexts, and offsite during organised gallery, studio and artist-run organisation visits.
+You will have the opportunity for appraising your work in the setting of a supportive and critical peer feed-back, receive personal tutorials on your developing practice, and participate in guided on-line discussion.
+The course is taught by practicing artists, makers and theorists who will assist you in building your art practice in a supportive and professional context.

 What will we cover?

-Over the year, you will develop and sustain a programme of personal or collaborative art practice.
-You will be supported in developing and enhancing the critical understanding of your personal work through studying alongside a like minded creative community of tutors and peers.
-As part of the course you will create and develop an on-line portfolio, which will form the basis of discussion, critique and exchange, and act as preparation for submissions and applications for exhibitions, further higher level study or other creative opportunities.
+Over the year, you will create and sustain a programme of personal or collaborative art practice.
+You will be supported in developing and enhancing the critical understanding of your personal work through studying alongside a diverse creative community of tutors and peers.
+As part of the course, you will build an online profile, which will form the basis of discussion, critique and exchange, and act as preparation for submissions and applications for exhibitions, further higher-level study, or other creative opportunities.
 As part of this, the tutor team will provide advice and mentoring support.
-In between taught sessions, those on the course will be expected to be working indendently on their creative project and participating in dicsussion and exchange via the course virtual learning environment (support will be provided on using this facility at the start of the course).
+In between taught sessions, those on the course will be expected to be working independently on their creative project and participating in discussion and exchange via the course virtual learning environment (support will be provided on using this facility at the start of the course).

 What will I achieve?